A hitchhiker's guide to nuclear polarization in muonic atoms

-The results of the calculation along with the respective entries in Ref.~\cite{Fricke:2004} are shown in Tabs.\ref{tab:tablex},\ref{tab:tablexx}.
+The results of the calculation for selected light elements are shown in Tab.\ref{tab:table1}.
+Tabs.~ \ref{tab:tablex},\ref{tab:tablexx} in the Appendix show these results for all stable isotopes of elements with $3\leq Z\leq41$ along with the respective entries in Ref.~\cite{Fricke:2004}.
 Generally, a good agreement for the nuclear part is observed, within the errors.
-This is reassuring since the input used here differs significantly from that used in Ref.~\cite{Fricke:2004} for obtaining the radii.
+This is reassuring, since the input used here differs significantly from that used in Ref.~\cite{Fricke:2004} for obtaining the radii.
 Ref.~\cite{Rinker:1978kh} which serves as a basis for those calculations, uses the energy-weighted sum rule ($\sigma_0$) to normalize the NP, rather than the needed $\sigma_{-3/2}$.
 I use $\sigma_{-2}$ related to the polarizability which is much closer.
 It has been argued that the polarizability is strongly affected by the low-lying ``pygmy dipole resonance" to which the energy-weighted sum rule has less sensitivity~\cite{Piekarewicz:2010fa,Savran:2013bha}.
 Rather than using the phenomenological approach of \cite{Rinker:1978kh} based on approximating the effective muon-induced potential by a power $r^k$~\cite{Ford:1969rzz}, I explicitly account for higher-order corrections in $Z\alpha$ by computing an overlap of the atomic wave functions with the nuclear charge distribution and Coulomb corrections.
 For the latter, I show that the approximate formulas used for light muonic atoms are ill-suited even for moderate $Z$, and the exact result should be expanded to higher orders.
-The nP contribution, not included in any of the previous calculations in the shown $Z$ range, is sizable.
-In particular, starting from calcium, it is comparable to the experimental precision quoted in Ref.~\cite{Fricke:2004} and displayed in Tables \ref{tab:tablex} and \ref{tab:tablexx} for reader's convenience.
-Future work will be dedicated to further reducing the uncertainties, providing predictions for other atomic levels, and to including hitherto neglected effects, e.g. higher multipole excitations, subleading terms, magnetic polarizability, relativistic corrections, and finite size effects in Coulomb corrections.